-The Association will continue to comply with government regulation and SLSA pronouncements, including proposals for staged relaxation of lockdown and other restrictions.
+The Association will continue to comply with government regulation and SLSA pronouncements, including COVID-19 f lockdowns and other restrictions.

 The timing and extent of these measures, and the ongoing effects of the COVID-19 pandemic on the Association's operations are not presently known.